 💪⚡ Try Online Counseling: http://tryonlinetherapy.com/speedpharmacology If you are struggling with depression or any other mental illness consider online counseling with a licensed professional at BetterHelp.
 It’s far cheaper and more convenient than in-person counseling.
 Believe me, you are worth it.
 By using my referral link, you support this channel.
 Support us on Patreon: https://www.patreon.com/speedpharmacology Follow us on Facebook: https://www.facebook.com/SpeedPharmacology/ Get Speed Pharmacology Merch Here: https://teespring.com/stores/speed-pharmacology **************************************************************************************************** Topics covered in this video include: monoamine hypothesis of depression, bipolar disorder, serotonin, norepinephrine, dopamine, receptors, mechanism of action of antidepressants; selective serotonin reuptake inhibitors, serotonin norepinephrine reuptake inhibitors ,tricyclic antidepressants, monoamine oxidase inhibitors, atypical antidepressants, and lithium.
 Antidepressants mentioned include: Citalopram, Escitalopram, Fluoxetine, Fluvoxamine, Paroxetine, Sertraline, Venlafaxine, Desvenlafaxine, Duloxetine, Levomilnacipran, Amitriptyline, Amoxapine, Clomipramine, Desipramine, Doxepin, Imipramine, Maprotiline, Nortriptyline, Protriptyline, Isocarboxazid, Phenelzine, Tranylcypromine, Selegiline, Bupropion, Mirtazapine, Trazodone, Nefazodone, Vilazodone, and Vortioxetine.

-If you are looking for a REAL way through anxiety and depression without Prozac, have a look at this http://goo.gl/FHvy57.
-A response to trichsurvivor's "Prozac Review - Corrected depression, anxiety, OCD, and Trichotillomania + side effects", which can be seen here https://www.youtube.com/watch?v=w9i4C7XFAmI anxiety depression prozac depression test serotonin postpartum depression signs of depression antidepressants tryptophan prozac side effects dealing with depression definition of depression define depression mental breakdown great depression timeline what is serotonin medication for anxiety prozac dosage coq10 side effects anxiety and depression depression and anxiety depression treatment causes of depression
+If you REALLY want the truth about prozac side effects, visit http://goo.gl/FHvy57 This is a response to stopallSSRIs channel's "ssri antidepressants destroy your brain - seroxat paxil prozac lexapro celexa zoloft luvox", which can be seen here: https://www.youtube.com/watch?v=XRj9CxkVrz0 anxiety depression prozac depression test serotonin postpartum depression signs of depression antidepressants tryptophan prozac side effects dealing with depression definition of depression define depression mental breakdown great depression timeline what is serotonin medication for anxiety prozac dosage coq10 side effects anxiety and depression depression and anxiety depression treatment causes of depression

 A lot of things can kill you - but here are some surprising ones!
 This Much Will Kill You PART 2: https://youtu.be/IPrndNZ4m6w This Is 200 Calories: https://youtu.be/KMGUmcveQeg SUBSCRIBE (it's free): http://bit.ly/asapsci GET THE ASAPSCIENCE BOOK: http://asapscience.com/book/ Written by Rachel Salt, Gregory Brown and Mitchell Moffit FOLLOW US!
 Instagram and Twitter: @whalewatchmeplz and @mitchellmoffit Clickable: http://bit.ly/16F1jeC and http://bit.ly/15J7ube AsapINSTAGRAM: https://instagram.com/asapscience/ Facebook: http://facebook.com/AsapSCIENCE Twitter: http://twitter.com/AsapSCIENCE Tumblr: http://asapscience.tumblr.com Vine: Search "AsapSCIENCE" on vine!
 SNAPCHAT 'whalewatchmeplz' and 'pixelmitch' Created by Mitchell Moffit (twitter @mitchellmoffit) and Gregory Brown (twitter @whalewatchmeplz).
 Send us stuff!
 ASAPSCIENCE INC. P.O.
 Box 93, Toronto P Toronto, ON, M5S2S6 Further Reading: http://www.cdc.gov/niosh/idlh/merc-hg.html Centers for Disease Control and Prevention - Mercury (organo) alkyl compounds (as Hg) https://www.clintox.org/documents/WMDSIG/AACT-WMD-Death_Polonium.pdf Death by Polonium-210 http://coffeefaq.com/site/node/12 Coffee and Caffeine FAQ http://jcb.rupress.org/content/95/2/527.full.pdf Sites of Inhibition of Mitochondrial Electron Transport in Macrophage-injured Neoplastic Cells http://www.rsc.org/chemistryworld/podcast/CIIEcompounds/transcripts/theobromine.asp Royal Society of Chemistry - theobromine. http://jic.sagepub.com/content/28/1/37.short Hypernatremic Disorders in the Intensive Care Unit http://www.aafp.org/afp/2015/0301/p299.html Diagnosis and Management of Sodium Disorders: Hyponatremia and Hypernatremia http://www.ncbi.nlm.nih.gov/pmc/articles/PMC4311234/ Comparative risk assessment of alcohol, tobacco, cannabis and other illicit drugs using the margin of exposure approach http://jeb.biologists.org/content/204/18/3115.full Limits to human performance: elevated risks on high mountains http://www.bbc.com/future/story/20140714-how-long-can-you-go-without-air How long can you go without air? http://www.extremetech.com/extreme/175996-can-a-loud-enough-sound-kill-you Can a loud enough sound kill you? http://www.scientificamerican.com/article/how-long-can-humans-stay/ How long can humans stay awake? http://time.com/3903873/extreme-heat-india-body/ This Is How Extreme Heat Can Kill http://www.researchgate.net/publication/13569135_Influence_of_the_sympathetic_nervous_system_on_renal_function_during_hypothermia Influence of the sympathetic nervous system on renal function during hypothermia